gmc-code/PC-microbit-micropython/docs/challenges/guess_the_number.rst

 Guess the number version 2
 -----------------------------

-| Modify the while loop so that a new game is automatically started.
+| Modify the while-loop so that a new game is automatically started.
-| Do this by moving the condition out of the while loop and test it in an if statement.
+| Do this by moving the condition out of the while-loop and test it in an if statement.

 .. admonition:: Tasks

     #.
-Modify the while loop so that a new game is automatically started.
+Modify the while-loop so that a new game is automatically started.
 Just show the main code, excluding functions.
     #.
 Show the full code.

     .. dropdown::